ArduPilot/ardupilot/README.md

 ## Maintainers ##

-Ardupilot is comprised of several parts, vehicles and boards.
+ArduPilot is comprised of several parts, vehicles and boards.
 The list below contains the people that regularly contribute to the project and are responsible for reviewing patches on their specific area.